 Applications for Vocational Scholarships are accepted year-round and require an essay of 250 words or less that demonstrates interest in a health or nonprofit field that matches the workforce needs of the Mat-Su Borough.
 The number of scholarships given each year and the amount of each award varies, with a cap of $5,000 per vocational scholarship.
 Please note: Vocational Scholarship applications must be submitted at least 60 days prior to the start of your training program.

 Vocational scholarship applications are accepted year-round.

 To apply for a new Vocational Scholarship, please review the scholarship eligibility requirements below and then fill out the online application.
 If you have an existing application, you can log back in or submit an enrollment verification.

 - United States citizenship or lawful permanent residency.

 - Mat-Su Borough residency for minimum of one year at the time of application.

 - Minimum half-time student status at an accredited college, university, or medical training program.

 - Selection of a health and human services career choice that matches the workforce needs of providers in the Mat-Su Borough.

 - Interest in the fields of health and human services as demonstrated by the applicant’s responses to questions posed in the application.

 - Completion of the Free Application For for Federal Student Aid (FAFSA) is not required for Vocational Scholarship applicants.

-- MSHF directors, officers, employees and members of the Scholarship Committee, and their family members.
+- VHA dba MSHF directors, officers, employees and members of the MSHF Program Committee (including non-voting community members of the MSHF Program Committee), and their family members.

 - Mat-Su Regional Medical Center Board of Directors members and their family members.